-Compliance testing of independence controls and processes;

-- Quality control reviews of engagements to confirm compliance with risk management processes, including independence; - Personal independence compliance testing of a random selection of partners in accordance with PwC Network policy, as a means of monitoring compliance with independence policies; and - An annual assessment of the member firm's adherence with the PwC Network's Standard relating to independence.
+- Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of, at a minimum, partners and practice managers as a means of monitoring compliance with independence policies; and - An annual assessment of the member firm's adherence with the PwC network's standard relating to independence.

-The results of PwC Gibraltar's monitoring and testing are reported to the Board on an as needed basis.
+The results of PwC Gibraltar monitoring and testing are reported on a regular basis with a summary reported to Gibraltar leadership on an annual basis.